 Student admission to the program will be determined by a structured application process and the approval of the designated Admissions Committee.
-Graduation from the Marriage and Family Therapy Program will require rigorous clinical training through the completion of a supervised practicum and internship during a minimum of 3 consecutive semesters, 500 minimum clinical face-to-face hours (a minimum of 40% or 200 clinical hours must be "relational"), mastery of specified COAMFTE competencies, a passing grade on the comprehensive exit exam, and a minimum of 66 graduate semester hours.
+Graduation from the Marriage and Family Therapy Program will require rigorous clinical training through the completion of a supervised practicum and internship during a minimum of 3 consecutive semesters, 500 minimum clinical face-to-face hours (a minimum of 40% or 200 clinical hours must be "relational"), mastery of specified COAMFTE competencies, a passing grade on the comprehensive exit exam, and a minimum of 69 graduate semester hours.
 Students may transfer up to six (6) semester hours of comparable COAMFTE accredited marriage and family program-related graduate level course work on a case by case approval.
-Students will be in continuous enrollment with a minimum of 6 semester hours during the fall and spring semesters.
-During the summer semester, students will enroll in a minimum of 3 semester hours.
+Students will be in continuous enrollment with a minimum of 6 or a maximum of 9 semester hours during the fall and spring semesters.
+During the summer semesters, students will enroll in a minimum of 3 and a maximum of 6 semester hours.
 Additionally, MMFT degree requirements must be completed within five (5) years after enrolling in the program.